382982408/divine/README.md

 - Q.14: Can Divine detect a gene previously never known to be associated with a certain disease?

 - A.14: This is challenging task but it is essential.
-Currently, Divine uses gene ontology enrichment and also it applies a system biology approach to detect de novo disease-causing gene.
+Currently, Divine uses gene ontology enrichment and also it uses a system biology approach (heat diffusion model) over STRING protein functional network.

 # Change Log